Plumsail/forms-docs/SharePoint/designer/ribbon-actions.rst

+.. title:: Ribbon actions in Plumsail Forms for SharePoint

 .. meta::
-   :description: What do the buttons in the ribbon do
+   :description: What do the buttons in the ribbon do - adjust form layout for mobile devices, export and import forms, open general settings or preview form

 Ribbon actions in Plumsail Forms for SharePoint
 ==================================================